 - 6. The Chair or another non-executive Director may be removed by the Council of Governors in accordance with paragraph 26 of the constitution, subject to the following procedure: - 6.1 Any proposal for removal must be proposed by a governor and seconded by not less than ten governors including at least two Elected Governors and two Appointed Governors. - 6.2 Written reasons for the proposal shall be provided to the Chair or non-executive Director in question, who shall be given the opportunity to respond to such reasons. - 6.3 In respect of any proposal for removal under this paragraph 6, or response to such a proposal under paragraph 6.1, the Council of Governors may decide that the Nominations Committee may administer and coordinate the process of receiving such proposals and responses. - 6.4 Removal of the Chair or another non-executive Director shall require the approval of three-quarters of the members of the Council of Governors. - 7.
 In making any decision to remove the Chair or a non-executive Director, the Council of Governors shall take into account the annual appraisal received by its Remuneration Committee.
-If any proposal to remove the Chair or a non-executive Director is not approved at a meeting of the Council of Governors, no further proposal can be put forward to remove the Chair or such non-executive Director based upon the same reasons within 12 months of the meeting of office not exceeding three years and in accordance with the terms and conditions of office, including remuneration and allowances, decided by the Council of Governors at a General Meeting.
-Any re-appointment of a nonexecutive Director by the Council of Governors shall be subject to a satisfactory appraisal carried out in accordance with procedures which the Board of Directors have approved.
+If any proposal to remove the Chair or a non-executive Director is not approved at a meeting of the Council of Governors, no further proposal can be put forward to remove the Chair or such non-executive Director based upon the same reasons within 12 months of the meeting conditions of office, including remuneration and allowances, decided by the Council of Governors at a General Meeting.
+Any re-appointment of a non-executive Director by the Council of Governors shall be subject to a satisfactory appraisal carried out in accordance with procedures which the Board of Directors have approved.
 Re-appointment will be for a further term of up to three years.
-The Council of Governors may determine, in exceptional circumstances, that a non-executive Director may be reappointed for a third term.
+The Council of Governors may determine, in exceptional circumstances, that where a non-executive has served six years, they may be subject to annual re-appointment up to a maximum of nine years in total served.